 Reasons Why Babies Hit Themselves

-, just like biting or banging their heads against the floor.
+It does look pretty strange and sometimes even scary when babies start hitting themselves.
+But it is a very common behavior, just like biting or banging their heads against the floor.
 I have seen studies indicating that at least some 20% of all babies do this during some period.

-There are many reasons for this behavior.
-For older babies frustration
+There are many reasons for this behavior:

-are probably common reasons.
-Self-soothing
+- For older babies frustration and anger are probably common reasons.

-He is a textbook example of normal babies hitting themselves – most start at some point between 6 and 12 months old.
+The behavior can last for a long time; my youngest started hitting himself and biting his hand when angry at around 8 months and continued until almost 3 years old.
+He is a textbook example of normal babies hitting themselves – most babies start doing this at some point between 6 and 12 months old.
 The behavior tends to peak at around 18 to 24 months – a period when many babies are going through rapid mental development and have big problems dealing with their own frustrations.
 (It isn’t called the “terrible twos” for nothing.)

 While some babies only hit themselves during a couple of months, others go on for years.
 Most babies grow out of it at around 3 years old if not earlier.

-.
+Something to remember is to not reinforce the behavior.
 If your baby always gets a lot attention when hitting, he or she may do it even more.
 So don’t make a big fuss about it.
 Just make sure your baby doesn’t hurt herself.

-.
+Finally, you should be aware that head banging and other ways of hitting themselves can in rare cases be a sign of developmental issues.
 But in such case, there will be other signs as well, as for example falling behind several milestones or losing abilities he used to have.
-Extremely frequent head banging, like throughout the day and continued even if it clearly hurts can also be signs of concern.
+Extremely frequent head-banging, like throughout the day and continued even if it clearly hurts can also be signs of concern.

-If you are concerned, of course discuss the matter with your baby’s pediatrician.
+If you are concerned, of course, discuss the matter with your baby’s pediatrician.

 More About Babies Hitting Themselves

-Find answers and comments below.
+Find comments below.